27justin/spotlight/README.md

 git clone https://github.com/27justin/spotlight
 cd spotlight
 make
-sudo make install
+make install
 ```

+You can find the config file at `~/.config/spotlight/config.cfg`.

 # Usage

 ## Configuration

 Spotlight uses a configuration file to determine the behavior of the program.
-By default, Spotlight looks for the configuration file at `~/.config/spotlight/spotlight.cfg`.
-You can find the default configuration [here](artifacts/default.cfg)
+By default, Spotlight looks for the configuration file at `~/.config/spotlight/config.cfg`.
+You can find the default configuration [here](artifacts/config.cfg)

 ## Running